-NY OB-GYN accused of molesting 2 dozen patients including Andrew Yang's wife faces federal charges
+New York OB-GYN accused of molesting 2 dozen patients, including Andrew Yang's wife, faces federal charges

-Dr. Robert A. Hadden faces six counts of inducing others to travel to engage in illegal sex acts.
+Dr. Robert A. Hadden faces 6 counts of inducing others to travel to engage in illegal sex acts

-The former New York gynecologist accused of molesting more than two dozens patients, including the wife of ex-presidential candidate Andrew Yang, is now facing federal charges, according to an indictment unsealed Wednesday.
+The former New York City gynecologist accused of molesting more than two dozens patients, including the wife of ex-presidential candidate Andrew Yang, is facing federal charges, according to an indictment unsealed Wednesday.

 Dr. Robert A. Hadden, who had avoided jail time and surrendered his medical license in a plea deal with state prosecutors earlier, now faces six counts of inducing others to travel to engage in illegal sex acts.

+Hadden, 62, was arrested Wednesday morning in Englewood, N.J., which is located about 10 miles outside Manhattan.

-Over the years, Hadden had faced a growing chorus of accusers including Evelyn Yang, who told CNN that Hadden had assaulted her in 2012 when she was seven months pregnant.
+Over the years, Hadden had faced a growing chorus of accusers, including Evelyn Yang, who told CNN that Hadden had assaulted her in 2012 when she was seven months pregnant.

 NY GYNECOLOGIST ADMITS TO SEXUAL ABUSE OF 2 PREGNANT PATIENTS